basisproject/paper/src/01-defining-basis-goals.md

 ## Currency

+- Members are paid in labor vouchers.
 - Labor vouchers are destroyed when buying final consumables.
 - Labor vouchers do not expire, and are freely exchangeable between individuals.
 This allows secondary markets (like garage sales) and reduces waste by allowing second-hand items to be sold between individuals at prices negotiated freely between themselves.
-- Labor voucher are freely exchangeable with the outside market system's currency based on a simple equation of `total_tokens_issued / bank_liquid_assets`.
+- Labor voucher are freely exchangeable with the outside market system's currency based on a simple equation of `total_vouchers_issued / bank_liquid_assets`.
 This allows members to purchase items that are not readily available in the internal economy, and also allows them freedom to not be shackled to the "company store."
 It also allows members to strike a balance between non-subsidized profitable companies and non-profitable subsidized companies, such that the more subsidies exist, the lower the value of the internal labor voucher exchange rate.

 ## Housing